spring-attic/platform/README.md

 ### Using the Platform With Gradle

-The Platform provides a properties file that lists versions of all of the Platform's components and their dependencies.
-This properties file can be used in conjuction with [Spring Boot's Gradle plugin][] to provide dependency versions.
+Thanks to the [dependency management plugin][], Gradle users can also make use of the Platform's pom.
 Please refer to the [documentation on using the Platform with Gradle][Platform Gradle docs] for more information.

 ## License
 Spring IO Platform is released under version 2.0 of the [Apache License][].